CTOBGH/signum/docs/standard.md

 **Recommended Approach (Signum Standard v1.0.0): Highest Watermark Principle**

-To prioritize transparency regarding *any* substantive use of generative AI, this standard recommends applying the **Highest Watermark Principle**:
+To Prioritise transparency regarding *any* substantive use of generative AI, this standard recommends applying the **Highest Watermark Principle**:

 * The entire piece of compound content should be assigned the Signum label corresponding to the **highest level of AI involvement present in any of its substantive components.**